natalietma/Neutrino-LLaMa/LLaMa3.2Vision_Finetune/README.md

 If the dataset is not already available on your server, you can copy it with rsync: `rsync -avP username@tau-neutrino.ps.uci.edu:/mnt/ironwolf_20t/users/dikshans/preprocessed_NewDataset/asImages/ /path/to/local/asImages/`

-Replace username@tau-neutrino.ps.uci.edu with the appropriate login and /path/to/local/asImages/ with your target directory on the destination machine.
+Replace /path/to/local/asImages/ with your target directory on the destination machine.

 ## Setup
 We recommend using [conda](https://docs.conda.io/) for environment setup.